Juan H. Cintrón García: Early years

 Cintron García was born in Ponce, Puerto Rico in 1919.
 He was the second child of Arturo Cintrón Gonzalez, a businessman, and Herminia Garcia Mercado, a school teacher.
 He attended elementary and middle school in Ponce public schools and graduated from Ponce High School in 1936.
-After performing in the business of his father for several years, he earned his bachelor's degree in business administration from Universidad Católica de Puerto Rico in 1971.
+After performing in the business of his father for several years, he earned his bachelor's degree in business administration from Pontifical Catholic University of Puerto Rico in 1971.
 He was concurrently acting as mayor of Ponce while he did his college work.
 On 3 February 1946, he married Elba Cintron Ruiz.

 Career

 Cintron served as mayor Ponce from 1969 to 1973.
 During his administration the city built the Juan Pachín Vicéns Auditorium, moved the Ponce Municipal Library to a new facility next to Teatro La Perla, re-organized the Archivo Histórico de Ponce, enlarged the Avenida Las Américas roadway, and opened the Centro Gubernamental de Ponce at Avenida Las Americas and Avenida Hostos.
 Under his administration the Francisco Montaner Stadium was also remodeled.

 Two other projects inaugurated during his administration were the new Puerto Rico Police regional headquarters on Avenida Hostos and the start of the construction of the University of Puerto Rico at Ponce on Ponce Bypass and PR-12.
 In addition to commencing construction of the University of Puerto Rico at Ponce, for which the Ponce Municipal Government provided $250,000, Cintron Garcia also rebuilt the aging Hospital Municipal Tricoche.

 After his mayoral service, Cintron Garcia served as Puerto Rico's Secretary of Commerce from 1977 to 1984 under Governor Carlos Romero Barceló.
 From 1992 to 1997 he served as municipal assemblyman in Ponce.

+He served as a sergeant in the United States Army during World War II and decades later retired as a Colonel in the Puerto Rico National Guard.
+In 2021 Juan H. Cintrón García was inducted to the Puerto Rico Veterans Hall of Fame.

 Cintron Garcia was a founding member of the Ponce YMCA.
 He also served in its board performing as vicepresident for two years.
 He was also vicepresident of the Club de Leones de Ponce (the Ponce chapter of the Lions Club International).